cornwallisna/cw_website/index.md

 # - img: "images/rosemaryboon.jpg"
   - title: Halloween Spooktacular - Thursday October 31st, 2024 - 2035 SE 29th Street - 6:00PM
     img: "images/halloween.png"
     content: "Thursday, October 31, 2024 starting at 6:00pm arrive at 2035 SE 29th Street, bring your chairs and visit with neighbors.
-Come dressed to inpress in your best Halloween costume.
+Come dressed to impress in your best Halloween costume.
 We will have hot dogs with our grill master and chips and water.
 Enjoy the hot dogs before loading up on on candy!
 Enjoy some 'Candy Corn' Cornhole, with old neighbors and welcome our new ones.

     If you are not going to be home, please leave a bowl of candy treats on the driveway or by the front door.

     6:45 pm Let the Fun Begin with Trick or Treating!
     We hope you will join us in our annual Spooktacular tradition and celebrate our community, great neighbors, and let the kids (and adults) enjoy a night of FUN with candy too!.
 The kids will roam the neihghborhood gathering treats.
-Most neighbors enjoy sitting on the driveway and passing out candy, if you are notgoing to be home you can leave a bowl of candy out.
+Most neighbors enjoy sitting on the driveway and passing out candy, if you are not going to be home you can leave a bowl of candy out.

-    We gladly welcome any olunteers to help out or for more info contact Mary Ellen Saba 239 699-0571 <a href='mesaba2@gmail.com'/a>"
+    We gladly welcome any volunteers to help out or for more info contact Mary Ellen Saba 239 699-0571 <a href='mesaba2@gmail.com'>mesab2@gmail.com</a>"
 # - title: 2024 Block Party - Saturday April 6th, 2024 - 2807 SE 19th Avenue - 2pm - 6pm.
 # - img: "images/blockparty2024.png"
   - title: Neighborhood Watch